spectrocloud/librarium/docs/docs-content/getting-started/cluster-profiles.md

 ## Packs

+Packs are the smallest component of a cluster profile.
+Each layer of a cluster profile is made up of a specific pack.
-Palette provides packs that are tailored for specific uses to support the core infrastructure a cluster needs and add-on packs to extend Kubernetes functionality.
-Each pack you add to a cluster profile is considered a layer in the profile.
+Palette provides packs that are tailored for specific uses to support the core infrastructure a cluster needs.
+You can also use add-on packs, or create your own custom pack to extend Kubernetes functionality.

-The diagram below illustrates some of the popular technologies that you can use in your profile layers.
+The diagram below illustrates some of the popular technologies that you can use in your cluster profile layers.
 Check out the [Packs List](../integrations/integrations.mdx) page to learn more about individual packs.

 ![Diagram of stack grouped as a unit](/getting-started/getting-started_cluster-profiles_stack-grouped-packs.png)